jsmontesinos/angular-javaee-rest-test/README.md

 - Angular js: the logic of the front-end application.
 - Bootstrap: a set of css an javascript libraries that helps the app looks beauty.
+- UI Bootstrap: set of preconfigured widgets to use in frontend.
+This provide the datepicker and pagination component.
 - Java EE: JAX-RS and JPA application in the backend to serve the REST API.
 - Postgresql: A database to stock the data